dekamz/SagarDhadkeTech/wp-content/plugins/essential-addons-for-elementor-lite/readme.txt

 2. [Duplicator](https://essential-addons.com/elementor/post-duplicator/) - Duplicate any page or post in a single click
 3. [Table of Contents](https://essential-addons.com/elementor/table-of-content/) - Display Table of Contents anywhere you want (https://www.youtube.com/watch?v=W6woRX7Ud7I )
 4. [Custom JS](https://essential-addons.com/elementor/docs/custom-js/) - Add custom JavaScript in Elementor with a few clicks
 5. [Scroll to Top](https://essential-addons.com/elementor/scroll-to-top)- Let visitors quickly navigate to the top of your page
+6. [Wrapper Link](https://essential-addons.com/elementor/wrapper-link)- Add custom links into any section, column, or even flexbox

 ### More elements (35+) on [Premium Version](https://wpdeveloper.com/in/upgrade-essential-addons-elementor)